TheMannu/Technology-Topics-Quick-Reference/AWS-IAM-Credentials-Report.md

 - Unused access keys (potential security risk)
 - Users without MFA (violates security best practices)
 - Old passwords that haven’t been rotated

+### 3. Downloadable in CSV Format

+- Can be opened in Excel, Google Sheets, or analyzed programmatically

+---